Doors open Friday for museum’s Las Vegas shooting exhibit

 On display, patrons can expect to see several banners covered in handwritten notes, prayers and signatures.

 Even alcohol was used to express grief.
-On one shelf sits a bottle of Seagram’s 7 whiskey, where someone wrote “58 Angels” and “Love wins.”
+On one shelf sits a bottle of Seagram’s 7 whiskey on which someone wrote “58 Angels” and “Love wins.”

-The Clark County museum is located at 1830 S. Boulder Highway in Henderson.
-It is open from 9 a.m. to 4:30 p.m., seven days a week.
+The Clark County museum is at 1830 S. Boulder Highway in Henderson.
+It is open from 9 a.m. to 4:30 p.m. seven days a week.
 Admission is $2 for adults, $1 for children and $1 for anyone 55 or older.